tc39/proposal-pattern-matching/README.md

 #### Array Pattern

-A comma-separated list of zero or more patterns, wrapped in square brackets, like `["foo", a, {bar}]`.
+A comma-separated list of zero or more patterns or holes, wrapped in square brackets, like `["foo", a, {bar}]`.
+"Holes" are just nothing (or whitespace), like `[,,thirdItem]`.
-The final item can be an "rest pattern", looking like `...<ident>`.
+The final item can be a "rest pattern", looking like `...<ident>`.
 (Aka, it looks like array destructuring.)